bitsmith-ny19/demo-remote-user-service-for-iot/README.md

 functionality in 1 minute, instead of tools such as curl or postman.

+This exercise was an assignment for the candidate application process to a job opening.

 **current status: in development**

 - next development objectives: